httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `selected representation`.

 This document replaces [RFC3230].
-The changes described in the following paragraphs are intended to be semantically compatible with existing implementations where possible.
+The changes described in the following paragraphs are intended to be syntactically and semantically compatible with existing implementations where possible.

 The `Digest` and `Want-Digest` field definitions are updated to align with the